Teaching

 The most rewarding part of teaching is knowing that I am helping to create a more scientifically literate society, where my students have the skills needed to make informed decisions, evaluate arguments and proposals based on facts and logic, assess the importance and significance of statistics presented in popular science articles and the press, and approach their lives with an inquisitive nature.

-Currently I am teaching a course on scientific data visualization, as part of Northwestern CIERA's IDEAS program.
+I regularly teach data science and visualization related workshops in my role with Northwestern's Research Computing and Data Services group; you can find a list of upcoming workshops (taught by me and others on our team) here.
+Previously, I taught a course on scientific data visualization, as part of Northwestern CIERA's IDEAS program.
 Course materials are available on my GitHub site here.
-Currently this course runs in the summers.
-I also teach many professional development workshops as part of our Northwestern CIERA REU program.
+I have also taught many professional development workshops as part of our Northwestern CIERA REU program.
 You can find many of the materials on our REU GitHub repo.

 Mentoring